 Baby Yogurt Melts

-- 1 cup Plain Yogurt of choice - we used calcium-fortified soy yogurt or coconut yogurt
+- 1 cup Vegan Yogurt - we used calcium-fortified soy yogurt or coconut yogurt

 - 1-2 tablespoons Fruit or Vegetable Puree

 - In a small mixing bowl, combine 1 cup of yogurt with 1-2 tablespoons of baby fruit or baby vegetable puree.
 We used spinach puree, mango & carrot puree, and strawberry puree.
 Use 1 tablespoon of puree if your yogurt is thin and 2 tablespoons of puree for thick yogurt.